develiasdaniel/finance-ai-dashboard/README.md

 python run_lstm_daily.py
 ```

-All settings can be configured in the `Config` class at the beginning of the script.
+All main settings can be configured in the `Config` class at the top of the script, but for replication, just run as-is.

 ### Main configurable hyperparameters